Whisks & Giggles

 If you’re using cocoa powder instead of chocolate shavings, wait until just before serving to dust the top using a fine mesh sieve.

-Place the large metal bowl in the freezer for at least 5 minutes.
 While the bowl is chilling: bring water to a boil inside the bottom of a double boiler; brew espresso then set aside in fridge—it needs to be cold so it does not melt the filling.

-2. Make stabilized whipped cream.
+1. Make stabilized whipped cream.

 Remove the chilled steel bowl from the freezer and pour in whipping cream and vanilla extract.
 Using an electric mixer with whisk attachments, begin whipping at low speed and then increase to high (avoids splashing!).
 Once cream begins to thicken to medium peaks, slowly sprinkle in the cornstarch while whipping and continue to whip at high speed into very stiff peaks.
 Set stabilized whipped cream aside in fridge.